galya-dev/TECH-TRAINER-CERTIFICATES/README.md

 # 📂 TECH-TRAINER-CERTIFICATES

 A collection of professional certificates earned by **GALYA SARIKAYA galya-dev** during 2024–2025.
-As a certified tech educator, I’ve successfully completed a range of technology and teaching programs in AI, Python, drone technologies, and digital marketing.
+As a certified tech educator, I’ve successfully completed a range of programs in **AI, Python, drones, and digital marketing**.

 ## 👩‍🏫 About Me